yegor256/blog/_posts/2019/nov/2019-11-19-how-much-cohesion-is-enough.md

 the second one will produce a large amount of highly cohesive small classes.

+{% quote You question the cohesion of your class once you see more than seven methods or more than four attributes. }

 Thus, the second option is better?
 Yes, it is.
 Smaller classes, higher cohesion, ... but more opportunities to lose focus and spread functionality around too many places.
 "All methods in one object"